kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

   - `*.<namespace>.pod`
   - `<vaultServer-name>.<namespace>.svc`

-  The server certificate must allow the following ip:
+  The server certificate must allow the following IP:
   - `127.0.0.1`

 - **`tls.caBundle`**: Specifies the PEM encoded CA bundle which will be used to validate the serving certificate.

-### spec.configSource
+#### spec.configSource

 `spec.configSource` is an optional field that allows the user to provide extra configuration for Vault.
 This field accepts a [VolumeSource](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-You can use any Kubernetes supported volume source such as configMap, secret, azureDisk etc.
+You can use any Kubernetes supported volume source such as configMap, secret, azureDisk, etc.

-> Please note that the config file name needs to be `vault.hcl` for Vault.
+> Please note that the config file name must be `vault.hcl` to work.

-### spec.backend
+#### spec.backend

-`spec.backend` is a required field that specifies Vault backend storage configuration.
-Vault operator generates storage configuration according to this `spec.backend`.
+`spec.backend` is a required field that specifies the Vault backend storage configuration.
+KubeVault operator generates storage configuration according to this `spec.backend`.

 ```yaml
 spec: